NBC News Daily

-NBC News Daily is an American daytime news program that premiered on NBC on September 12, 2022, and is programmed as a part of NBC News' streaming service, NBC News Now.
+NBC News Daily is an American daytime news program that premiered on NBC on September 12, 2022.
 The hour-long block is carried live in each time zone and is anchored by a rotation of various anchors, with Kate Snow, Zinhle Essamuah, Vicky Nguyen and Morgan Radford as the main team most days.

 Scheduling and anchors

 Radford and Vicky Nguyen anchor the first two hours from 12:00 noon–2:00 p.m.
 ET, with Snow and Essamuah anchoring between 2:00 p.m.–4:00 p.m.
 Eastern.

-NBC stations carry one hour of coverage between those times (usually their 12:00 noon or 1:00 p.m. local time hour), though some stations carry the earliest 12:00 noon ET block at 11:00 a.m. in the Central Time Zone directly out of Today with Jenna & Friends (or some Eastern stations which carry local or syndicated programming and tape delay that program an hour), freeing up their entire early afternoon for local news and syndicated programming.
+NBC stations carry one hour of coverage between those times (usually their 12:00 noon or 1:00 p.m. local time hour), though some stations carry the earliest 12:00 noon ET block at 11:00 a.m. in the Central Time Zone directly out of Today with Jenna & Sheinelle (or some Eastern stations which carry local or syndicated programming and tape delay that program an hour), freeing up their entire early afternoon for local news and syndicated programming.
 The two NBC affiliate networks in Alaska and Hawaii (both owned by Gray Media) air the final 3-4 p.m. hour on a local delay for their respective time zones.